febus982/k3s-cluster/docs/legacy/k3s_nodes.md

-# K3S Nodes PI setup
+# Legacy documentation - K3S Nodes PI setup

 ???+ error "Legacy documentation"
     This the legacy documentation.
 [Click here for the updated one](/)